 Decent for mixed usage.
 The WF-1000XM3 have a decent sound profile that can easily be EQ’ed inside their app.
 They are decently comfortable, although getting an air-tight fit is a bit hard to do since the tips are very large.
 On the upside, they are small and portable, making them easy to carry around.
 Their ANC feature is decent and can be a passable option for commuting and at the office.
 If you can find a good and stable fit, they’ll be a great option for sports.
 On the other hand, like most Bluetooth headphones, their latency might be too high for watching video content or gaming.

-Decent for critical listening.
-Although in-ears won’t be ideal for critical listening, the true wireless XM3s have a decent audio reproduction for you to listen to your favorite tracks on the go.
+Decent for neutral listening.
+Although in-ears won’t be ideal for neutral listening, the true wireless XM3s have a decent audio reproduction for you to listen to your favorite tracks on the go.
 Some may lack bass if you can’t get a nice seal, but their mid and treble ranges are even and well-balanced.
 Some S and T sounds might feel a bit piercing, though.

 Good for commuting.
 These earbuds are portable and easy to carry around, and their isolation performance is pretty good.
 They do a decent job at isolating against low-end noises like bus or plane engines.
 They also have a 7-hour battery life, so they’ll last you enough for your daily commute or a decently long flight abroad.